from £61 /night help Price for guests, Nights approx:

 The entrance is into a welcoming, light, full height gallaried hallway.
 A door in the hallway leads off into the cloakroom and WC.

-The lounge has 2 comfortable sofas and 1 chair, 32'' digital TV with SKY freesat, DVD, Ipod docking station, and items of occasional furniture.
+The lounge has 2 comfortable sofas and 1 chair, 32'' digital TV with freesat, DVD, Ipod docking station, and items of occasional furniture.

 The extendable dining table can sit upto 8.